esnf619-fall-2023/text2personality/README.md

 ### API Development

 Build an API that exposes the MBTI personality prediction functionality to B2B companies.
-Ensure secure and efficient data transmission and processing for the API.
-Provide documentation and guidelines for B2B companies on how to integrate the API into their assessment and hiring processes.
 ### Data Analysis

 Analyze the provided dataset containing over 8,600 individuals' MBTI types and their last 50 forum posts.